CTU-IIG/TORSCHE/README.md

 ##Software Requirements##

-TORSCHE Scheduling Toolbox for Matlab (0.4.0) currently supports MATLAB 6.5 (R13) and higher versions.
-If you want to use the toolbox on different platforms than MS-Windows or Linux on PC (32bit) compatible, some algorithms must be compiled by a C/C++ compiler.
+TORSCHE Scheduling Toolbox for Matlab (0.4.0) currently supports MATLAB from version 6.5 (R13) to version 2014b.
+If you want to use the toolbox on different platforms than MS-Windows or Linux on PC compatible, some algorithms must be compiled by a C/C++ compiler.
 We recommend to use Microsoft Visual C/C++ 7.0 and higher under Windows or gcc under Linux.

 ##Installation##